Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Introduction

 When $f$ is real analytic, by using Hironaka's resolution of singularities \cite{hir64}, it is shown in \cite{bg69}, \cite{ati70} that $Z_f(\varphi)(s)$ can be analytically continued as meromorphic functions to the whole complex plane and their poles are contained in finitely many arithmetic progressions which consist of negative rational numbers.
-More precisely, Varchenko \cite{var76} gives the exact location of poles of local zeta functions by using the theory of toric varieties based on the {\it Newton polyhedron} of $f$ under some nondegeneracy condition.
-We remark that the above-mentioned results hold in general dimensional case.
+More precisely, Varchenko \cite{var76} determines the exact location of poles of local zeta functions by using the theory of toric varieties based on the {\it Newton polyhedron} of $f$ under some nondegeneracy condition.
+We remark that the above-mentioned results can be naturally extended in the general dimensional case.
 Until now, there have been many precise investigations \cite{agv88}, \cite{ds89}, \cite{ds92}, \cite{dns05}, \cite{gre10jam}, \cite{ot13}, \cite{cgp13} in the real analytic case.
 Kamimoto and the author \cite{kn16tor}, \cite{kn16non} generalize Varchenoko's results when $f$ belongs to a certain class of smooth functions.

-When $f$ is a smooth function, it may occur that $Z_f(\varphi)(s)$ cannot be meromorphically continued to whole complex plane.
+When $f$ is a smooth function, it may occur that $Z_f(\varphi)(s)$ cannot be meromorphically continued to the whole complex plane.
 In fact, it is shown in \cite{kn19} that $Z_f(\varphi)(s)$ has a singularity different from poles in the case of specific smooth functions.
 (See \eqref{eqn:2.2} below.)
 To investigate such failure of meromorphy of local zeta functions, Kamimoto and the author introduce the following quantities in \cite{kn20}: